-The most recent actuarial valuation of the Closed Fund under the Occupational Pension Schemes (Scheme Funding) Regulations 2005 was carried out as at 31st March 2018.
-The Trustees have taken into account the results of this valuation in setting the investment policy for the Closed Fund.
+The most recent actuarial valuation of the Closed Fund under the Occupational Pension Schemes (Scheme Funding) Regulations 2005 was carried out as at 31st March 2021.
+The Trustee has taken into account the results of this valuation in setting the investment policy for the Closed Fund.
 The valuation of liabilities includes a provision for providing three years' expected benefit payments to cover any delay with compensation from the Financial Services Compensation Scheme if the buy-in insurer was to become insolvent.

-3. What risks do the Trustees consider and how are these measured and managed?
+3. What risks does the Trustee consider and how are these measured and managed?

-When deciding how to invest the Closed Fund's assets, the Trustees consider a wide range of risks, including, but not limited to, those set out in Appendix A. Some of these risks are more quantifiable than others, but the Trustees have tried to allow for the relative importance and magnitude of each risk.
+When deciding how to invest the Closed Fund's assets, the Trustee considers a wide range of risks, including, but not limited to, those set out in Appendix A. Some of these risks are more quantifiable than others, but the Trustee has tried to allow for the relative importance and magnitude of each risk.